Family gift exchange ideas to express your creativity

 If your group includes creative types—or even better, kids—an art exchange might be the way to go.
 And there are a bunch of ways to play this one, too:

 • Make something for everyone.
 Instead of drawing names, everyone makes one piece of art for everyone in the group.
-Here are tips on how that works.

 • Create art for the person whose name you draw.
 Make something super personal for just one person.

 • Do on-the-spot art.
-If everyone will be together, why not make it a Christmas Craft Night?
+If everyone will be together, why not make it a Christmas craft night?
 Gather up craft supplies, draw names (keep them secret), enjoy adult beverages while you create gifts and give them to each other at the end of the evening.

 Christmas Care Packages